-It should be considered that drawing limits determining differences between naturalism realism and such recognizing naturalism as "appearance" and realism as "being" has been the achievements of European artists and critics of the late nineteenth and early twentieth centuries.
+It should be considered that drawing limits and determining differences between realism and naturalism such as recognizing naturalism as "appearance" and realism as "being" has been the achievements of European artists and critics of the late nineteenth and early twentieth centuries.
 In this era, the realist artists identified the mission of art as representing the objects "as they are", and the naturalist artists identified that mission as representing the objects and artistic subjects "as they seems to us".